 - Preheat oven to 450°F.

-- Drain chicken from marinade, pat dry with paper towels, stick lemon into the cavity, and place in a roasting pan (fold wing tips over to prevent them from burning).
+- Drain chicken from marinade, pat dry with paper towels, stick lemon into the cavity, and place in a roasting pan breast side up.

-- Roast for 15 mins, then lower heat to 375°F for another 45mins-1hr or until the internal temperature reaches 165°F and the juices run clear.
-Also, be sure to baste the chicken with its own juices every 20 minutes.
+- Roast uncovered for 15 mins, then lower heat to 350°F and continue to cook until done or an internal temperature reaches 165°F and the juices run clear.
+About 45 mins to 1 hour 5 mins.